-As a young athlete at Courter Tech in Cincinnati, McAfee set the city Mile record at 4:08 in 1969, a Mile that still tops the charts across the country today and lasted 32 years until Mason Ward of Colerain lowered it to 4:07.5 in June 2000.
-He became a Tar Heel a few months later becoming one of the most accomplished Track & Field athletes in UNC history.
+As a young athlete at Courter Tech in Cincinnati, McAfee set the city Mile record at 4:08 in 1969, a Mile time that still tops the charts across the country today and lasted 32 years until Mason Ward of Colerain lowered it to 4:07.5 in June 2000.
+He became a Tar Heel a few months later becoming one of the most accomplished track & field athletes in UNC history.
 McAfee's 3:59.3, still ranks #3 all-time at UNC.

 His biggest legacy however, may be the youth he has inspired over the last three decades of service.
 In 2006 he created the Cross Country for Youth organization with the objective is to introduce youth to Cross Country training and introduce character development concepts such as respect, responsibility, sportsmanship, discipline, commitment, integrity, courage, perseverance, teamwork and leadership.